This article was written by Kamil Beer, an Atlassian Engineer at Idalko.

 This way, you are setting up future effective governance of Atlassian-tools requests, bugs, and changes and avoiding chasing emails and undocumented calls.

 Many users will see the new application for the first time and will be confused.
 Others, who perhaps should have tested the instance, but haven’t, will encounter issues.
 They might have a problem with something that worked well on the old instance, or even in staging.
 They may even request whole new features.

 Documenting the types of raised tickets helps resolve possible misunderstandings down the line.
 Either way, make sure that during the first two post-migration weeks, you are ready for an extra workload and your Atlassian Engineers are there to help.

 We then went over the process of preparation where you need to analyze the new platform and clean up your instance.
 In chapter 3, step-by-step planning for a Server to Cloud migration was discussed in detail and a couple of checklists were also provided to help you migrate more easily.
-And finally, in the last chapter of this article in the series of maintaining the Atlassian Stack, we discussed the execution, the staging server and user acceptance testings, and the post-migration support.
+And finally, in the last chapter of this article in the series on maintaining the Atlassian Stack, we discussed the execution, the staging server and user acceptance testings, and the post-migration support.

-Here’s all you needed to know about how to migrate Jira.
+Here’s all you need to know about how to migrate Jira.
 So if you have followed the guide thoroughly, we should congratulate you on a successful migration!